 Monte Cucco Park Museum

 The Monte Cucco Park Museum covers several territory-related subjects.
 In fact, the exhibition itinerary depicts the formation and geology of the limestone rocks of Monte Cucco and the Umbria-Marche Apennines.
 The multimedia stations and manufacturing reproductions directly immerse the visitor in the route.
-Much of the show is focused on the concept of water, beginning with the development of caverns and the gathering locations for underground water.
+The show heavily emphasizes the concept of water, starting with the creation of caverns and gathering places for subterranean water.

-In addition to the fossil show, three-dimensional models are used to teach visitors about the drainage system of underground rivers.
+Visitors learn about the drainage system of underground rivers through three-dimensional models in addition to the fossil exhibition.
 A section depicts the ancient animals that inhabited the region during the last Ice Age.
 A room addresses the topic of man’s presence in Monte Cucco caves, featuring Paleolithic animal and artifact finds.

 St. Agnes Grotto

 The Grotto of St. Agnes is located on the western side of Monte Cucco Park, in the municipality of Costacciaro.
-It is located within one of the largest and oldest beech forests in the area.
-So, you can get there by taking the trail with signage along the road to Pian delle Macinare for about a kilometer.
+It is in one of the area’s largest and oldest beech forests.
+You can reach it by following the signposted trail that runs along the road to Pian delle Macinare for approximately one mile.
 The cave boasts a spacious and beautiful entry hall with a rocky vault.
-Dry stone walls can be traced back to a 12th-century hermit cell that served as the young Agnese’s retreat.
+The 12th-century hermit cell that served as the young Agnese’s retreat has dry stone walls.

 Today, the Grotto of St. Agnes houses a site of Christian prayer, which has existed since the early 15th century.
-A stone structure can be found at the cave’s middle.
-It was likely a big holy water font or altar basis.
+In the center of the cave lies a stone structure.
+It was likely a large holy water font or altar base.

 Agnese’s Story